BitraBhavani/Reasoning/README.md

 <br>(c) 10°
 <br>(d) 15°

-**5. At what time between 5 and 6 o’clock, will the hand s of a clock make an angle of 50 o with each other?**
+**5. At what time between 5 and 6 o’clock, will the hand s of a clock make an angle of 50° with each other?**
 <br>(a) 36 4/11 minutes past 5
 <br>(b) 18 2/1 minutes past 5
 <br>(c) 20 minutes past 5
 <br>(d) Both (a) and (b)

-**6. At what time between 6 and 7 o’clock, the angle between the hands of a clock is 70o ?**
+**6. At what time between 6 and 7 o’clock, the angle between the hands of a clock is 70° ?**
 <br>(a) 45 5/11 minutes past 6
 <br>(b) 22 minutes past 6
 <br>(c) 20 minutes past 6